 What can companies gain by including more diverse talent among their workforce?

-When organisations go through a pitch or a procurement process, how inclusive and diverse the organisation is can be more important than the price of the products or services it provides.
+When organizations go through a pitch or a procurement process, how inclusive and diverse the organization is can be more important than the price of the products or services it provides.